fazil-git/GeniusLeague/README.md

 This app is built with loosely coupled components using MVC design pattern.
 Each component works separately so that this application highly scalable, easy to migrate data, and provides flexibility to run across different platforms.
 This application has login and new user signup including front-end and back-end input data security checks, data manipulation and filters.

 ##Functionality
-This application first authenticates the user, if it�s a new user, he/she can register as a new user (that data will be updated in the database).
+This application first authenticates the user, if it's a new user, he/she can register as a new user (that data will be updated in the database).
 After that user is allowed to take the quiz, and visualize their profile.
 Then it performs answer validation and updates the result in DB.
 This application generates leaderboard with ranking, which is a list of users who scored points from high to low (to promote healthy competition among peers).
 In addition to that this app maintains session scope and re-validates every request from the user, it also provides cache control and disabling browser backward key to visit the last page after the session is over.

 ##TODOs
-In this project I chose simple & familiar UI design which is preferred by most of the �computer adaptive test� examiners.
-Next step is to provide functional �forget password� step to push mail to the user,and signup/login using google facility.
+In this project I chose simple & familiar UI design which is preferred by most of the 'computer adaptive test' examiners.
+Next step is to provide functional 'forget password' step to push mail to the user,and signup/login using google facility.
 In addition to that this application will have study material, student learning programs, and mainly competitive programming preparation and coding contests in future.

 ##Tools and Technologies